CamCove-Crichton/Whiskey-d_Away/README.md

 - Added in the basic setup for the footer to the base template
 - Then began adding in the sub-munu for the page site navigation using Bootstrap as a base starting point and manipulating it, as well as then adding in an icon to use as a display marker for which page is currently active by utilising jQuery
 - Created a main-nav and mobile-top-header page and placed in a directory called "includes".
 Idea came from CI's Boutique Ado walkthrough
+- Worked on the styling for the main-nav and mobile-top-header, but requires some more thought with maybe using a js function to manipulate the font colour
+- Started the tours app to store data for the tour experiences available
+- Created the categories model and the tours model to be able to store the tours and have them have a category as the foreign key
+- Added in the tour experience offerings to the database through the admin panel with the help from ChatGPT for the content
+- Added some custom validations by adding a validators file to have the validation functions for my tour model separate from the model itself to keep it cleaner and more maintable

 ### Future Developments